Nadine Anderson Cheng

 My mission is to create works that starts a conversation, that leads to understanding and is a catalyst for positive change.

-Nadine has her Masters degree in Graphic/Environmental Design also an Honors Bachelors degree including intensive training in design, textiles, jewelry and sculpture.
+Nadine has her Masters degree in Graphic/Environmental Design also an Honors Bachelors degree including intensive training in design, photography, textiles, jewelry and sculpture.
 She has exhibited in the Caribbean, Florida, Chicago, New York, Köln, Basel and London, and has donated her time and work for community projects to help women, children and the underprivileged, working on her own, as well as with United Way, Ikea, Family Resource Center and other charitable organizations.

 ...and the Year was 2020.